 The Criminal Finances Act 2017

 This important course will guide you through the new corporate offences and how they will operate.
-It will take you through the measures that need to be put in place to comply with the Act and explains the financial penalties and sanctions that can be imposed if you don’t.
-Crucially, it will also guide you on how your organisation may establish a defence if it is alleged to have committed an offence under the new Act.
+It will take you through the measures and procedures that should be put in place to comply with the Act and demonstrate that your organisation is doing everything possible to prevent financial crime.
+You will also be guided through managing the risks and the application of due diligence.
+Crucially, the course will also guide you on how your organisation may establish a defence if it is alleged to have committed an offence under the new Act.

 “ Excellent and knowledgeable presenter with great examples of real life situations. ”